yiendos/my-sites-ide/README.md

 source ~/.zshrc &&
 ```

-This can take a while, we are building apache, nginx, php base images for you.
-The next time you come to use `mysites setup` for a new project the installation time will be super speedy.

 ### Your project path is important

 Where you choose to install the `my-sites-ide` is important.
 Let's say you wanted to host sites(s) at: `~/Sites/new-site`: